OpenEdition/idref-plugin/README.md

   - The widget allows a search for an IdRef in the IdRef database for all persons linked to the document.
   - If only one IdRef is found, it is retrieved into the IdRef field.
   - If several IdRefs are found, user can search the IdRef interface for all the people found and retrieve the correct IdRef using the "Lier la notice" button.
+  - If no IdRef matches the author, the plugin sends data to IdRef to pre-fill the cataloging form for creating the new notice (IdRef account required).

 ### Optional feature